 Professor Härkönen has given several international and national key-notes, she has worked as an editor-in-chief and reviewer in high-level journals of her professional fields of ECE, especially sustainable development and systems thinking in science, teacher education, practice, and culture.
 She is continuing supervising students and publishing her literature.

-University Lecturer at the Moldovan International Independent University (ULIM)
+Associate professor at the Moldovan International Independent University (ULIM)

 Valeriu holds a PhD degree in Political Sciences from the Moldovan State University (USM) in 2016.
 He also earned the Master's Degree in Security Studies from the US Defense Post-graduate School in Monterey, California in 2003 and Executive Education in International Security from the John F. Kennedy School of Government at Harvard University in 2008.
 He is a former military diplomat with 20 years of security-related experience.